Premier Manager 2003–04

-Premier Manager 2003–04 is a football management simulation game, developed and published by Zoo Digital Publishing and released for the Game Boy Advance, PlayStation 2 and Windows in November 2003.
+Premier Manager 2003–04 is a football management simulation video game, developed and published by Zoo Digital Publishing and released for the Game Boy Advance, PlayStation 2, and PC Windows in November 2003.
 It is the ninth game in the Premier Manager series.

 Gameplay

-Premier Manager 2003–04 is a football management simulation game that puts the player in charge of a team of their choice from the top four English divisions (Premier League to the Second Division, as it was known at the time) or the top two Italian, German, French and Spanish leagues.
-As in the previous title in the series, Premier Manager 2002/2003 Season, players are required to undertake meetings with chairmen, coaches, scouts and players, with dialogue choices impacting how club personnel perceive the manager, as well as the performance of players on the pitch.
+Premier Manager 2003–04 is a football management simulation game that puts the player in charge of a team of their choice from the top four English divisions (Premier League to the Second Division, as it was known at the time) or the top two Italian, German, French, and Spanish leagues.
+As in the previous title in the series (Premier Manager 2002/2003 Season), players are required to undertake meetings with chairmen, coaches, scouts, and players, with dialogue choices impacting how club personnel perceive the manager, as well as the performance of players on the pitch.
 Matches are played in a 2D engine, as opposed to the 3D engine used in the previous title.